limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 Remember the hint to look at the bigger [picture](https://github.com/xoreaxeaxeax/REpsych)?

-When I load the ELF file in 32-bit IDA, and looking at one of the functions `sub_8048913`, I got a warning dialog that the graph has more than 1000 nodes.
+When I load the ELF file in 32-bit IDA, and looking at one of the functions `sub_8048913`, I got a warning dialog saying the graph has more than 1000 nodes.

 <a class="image-popup">
 ![ida_graph.png](/assets/images/posts/bsidestlv-reverse-engineering/ida_graph.png)